particle-iot/docs/src/content/datasheets/core-datasheet.md

 The header pins on the Core are spaced at an interval of 0.1", which is the standard pitch size for proto-boards and breadboards.
 The physical layout of the Core was inspired from the [Arduino Pro Mini](http://arduino.cc/en/Main/ArduinoBoardProMini) board.

+A Core part for EAGLE can be found in the [Particle EAGLE library](https://github.com/spark/hardware-libraries#pcb-footprints-land-pattern)

 Mechanical drawings of the Core are available [here.](https://github.com/spark/core/blob/master/PDFs/core-mechanical-drawing-v1.pdf)

 <table border = '1'>